 Great, your two sprites look like they're in the boat.

-Select one sprite to start your dialogue.
+Select one sprite to start your dialogue,

-Then, from the looks menu, drag out a “say” block.
+then from the Looks menu, drag out a Say Block.

 Click to run this.
-The first sprite should say, “Hello!”

-to the first line of dialogue in your story.
+to the first sign of dialogue in your story.

 How will this character start your story?

 Think about the story you want to tell

-This example says, "I think we're lost!”
+This example says, "I think we're lost."

 Next, select the other character sprite.

-Drag out a “say” block, and write the next piece of dialogue.
+Drag out a Say Block and write the next piece of dialogue.

 to what the other character said?

-This example sprite says, “What makes you say that?
+This example sprite says "What makes you say that?"

-but your project should tell your story.
+But your project should tell your story.

 To run these blocks, you have to click them.

-Remember from earlier, though, that you can make code run
+Remember from earlier, that you can make code run

-They talk at the same time, though.
+They talk at the same time.

 Two characters talking at the same time is hard to follow.

-so change the value of this block to 2 seconds.
+so change the value of this block to two seconds.

-Awesome, one sprite talks, and the second one responds.
+Awesome, one sprite talks and the second one responds.

 test often so you catch mistakes as they happen.

 Continue to build as complex of a story as you'd like.

-After you've told a story, move on to the next page
+After you've told your story, move on to the next page

 to the second sprite to make it talk.